-Much like with total sleep time, the restorative benefits of deep sleep have robust physiological effects across many organ systems.
-However, deep sleep appears to be a better indicator of the quality of sleep, compared to the total duration of sleep.
+Much like total sleep time, the therapeutic benefits of deep sleep have robust physiological effects across many organ systems.
+However, deep sleep appears to be a better indicator of the quality of sleep than the total duration of sleep.

 Deep sleep has been shown to affect growth hormone production, glucose metabolism, synaptic processes (e.g. learning/memory formation), and immune function changes.
-Sleep restriction, affecting the duration of deep sleep, has been linked to many negative health outcomes, including cardiovascular disease, diabetes, neurodegenerative diseases, poor cognitive function, and many more conditions.
-As such, it is important to get adequate amounts of sleep that is of good quality, permitting deep sleep.
+Sleep restriction, influencing the duration of deep sleep, has been linked to many adverse health outcomes, including cardiovascular disease, diabetes, neurodegenerative diseases, poor cognitive function, and many more conditions.
+As such, it is essential to get adequate amounts of good quality sleep, permitting deep sleep.

 Normal or acceptable range

 Currently, there are not widely accepted values specific to deep sleep.
-There appears to be an age-related decline in the duration of deep sleep, with minimal change in other sleep stages, in absolute terms.
-Of each sleep session, most individuals have 13-23% of their duration in deep sleep.
-The recommended amount of deep sleep has not fully been evaluated, but many experts believe that it is better to have more than less, although high amounts of deep sleep may indicate short term deficiencies.
+For each sleep session, most individuals have 13-23% of their duration in deep sleep.
+The recommended amount of deep sleep has not been thoroughly evaluated, but many experts believe it is better to have more than less.
+It should be noted that exceptionally high amounts of deep sleep may indicate short-term deficiencies.

-While it is relatively easy to approximate total sleep time by tracking sleep and wake times, deep sleep is much harder to quantify.
-Use of EEG devices provide a strong understanding of sleep stages and progressions but are less obtainable for an individual on a regular basis.
-However, using accelerometers and PPG wearables, such as Biostrap, light and deep sleep can be approximated on a nightly basis, and easily tracked over time.
+Deep sleep is a complex biometric that is difficult to quantify.
+EEG devices provide a strong understanding of sleep stages and progressions but are less realistic for an individual on a regular basis.
+However, using accelerometers and PPG wearables, light and deep sleep can be approximated on a nightly basis and easily tracked over time.

-As with total sleep duration, tracking deep sleep can provide insight into its contribution to changes in physiological variables, cognitive and/or athletic performance, mood, fatigue, and other health-related outcomes.
-As a variable that is more challenging to quantify, monitoring deep sleep over time can also provide insight into lifestyle changes and how they affect deep sleep.
+As with total sleep duration, tracking deep sleep can provide insight into its contribution to changes in health-related outcomes.
+As a more challenging variable to quantify, monitoring deep sleep over time can also provide insight into lifestyle changes and how they affect deep sleep.
 For example, tracking how a medication affects deep sleep may provide insight into its efficacy or side effects.